This article explains how diet may affect vestibular migraine and provides a guide for dietary changes to help reduce symptoms.

 The most common dietary triggers include aged cheeses, processed meats, chocolate, coffee, MSG, and alcoholic beverages like red wine and beer.
 Fasting or skipping meals may likewise play a role.

-Some research suggests that an elimination diet may help manage vestibular migraine symptoms by identifying specific triggers.
+Some research suggests that an elimination diet may help identify specific triggers.

-Because elimination diets are very restrictive, you should only follow them under the supervision of a health professional.
+You should only follow an elimination diet under the supervision of a health professional.
 Remember that diet may not play a role in everyone’s migraine symptoms.